Question: My veneers no longer match the color of my other teeth, so I’m interested in whitening them. How do you go about whitening veneers?

 What to Do Before Getting Your Veneers Replaced

 The strategies above might help tweak the shade of your veneer.
-But for true color change, veneers have to be replaced because veneers can’t be whitened.
+But for true color change, veneers have to be replaced because they can’t be whitened.

 Before jumping in: